yfalcon8/relationship_manager_project/README.md

 ### Installation Instructions

-1. Create a copy of the project on your local machine.
+Step 1: Create a copy of the project on your local machine.

 ```python
 git clone https://github.com/yfalcon8/relationship_manager_project
 ```

-2. Create and name a virtual environment.
+Step 2: Create and name a virtual environment.

 ```python
 virtualenv env
 ```

-3. Download necessary programs, libraries and packages.
+Step 3: Download necessary programs, libraries and packages.

 ```python
 pip install -r requirements.txt
 ```

-4. On line 134 in sendnotif.py, type your email address and email password in place of YOUR_EMAIL_ADDRESS and YOUR_EMAIL_PASSWORD, respectively.
+Step 4: On line 134 in sendnotif.py, type your email address and email password in place of YOUR_EMAIL_ADDRESS and YOUR_EMAIL_PASSWORD, respectively.
 For obvious security reasons, I excluded my own information.

-5. Fire up the server!
+Step 5: Fire up the server!

 ```python
 python server.py